Jonathan Davis: Equipment

-Four months before the release of Untouchables, in March 2002, during a South America tour, Davis unveiled a microphone stand art piece named "The Bitch", which was created and conceptualized by Swiss artist H.R.
+Three months before the release of Untouchables, in March 2002, during a South America tour, Davis unveiled a microphone stand art piece named "The Bitch", which was created and conceptualized by Swiss artist H.R.
 Giger.
 Davis being a fan of Giger's work, the initial idea of a special microphone stand was suggested to him by his personal assistant Jonathan Pavesi.
 Then, Davis contacted Giger and was pleased when the Swiss artist accepted a commission to come up with a design for the mic stand.
 He asked Giger for a microphone stand that was both "biomechanical and very erotic", giving him complete freedom of design.
 In 2000, during the European Issues tour, Davis visited the H.R.
 Giger Museum in Switzerland.
 Further discussions of Giger's drawings took place, and over time the figure became more streamlined.
 H.R.
 Giger and his assistant Roni emailed photos of the progress to the United States; during this process Davis gave his approval and asked him for some minor adjustments, so he could grab it more easily for his live performances.
 Giger said that Davis's only concern was that it had been "totally functional and as movable as possible".
-Only five bio-mechanical mic stands cast in the shape of a woman were manufactured at a foundry in Zurich, from molds that were then destroyed, adding to their historic allure and value.
+Only five bio-mechanical mic stands cast in the shape of a woman were manufactured at a foundry in Zürich, from molds that were then destroyed, adding to their historic allure and value.
 Davis had received three of the bio-mechanical microphone stands, and Giger kept the other two, one for permanent display at the H.R.
 Giger Museum and another for his gallery exhibitions.

 Davis has been sponsored by Shure microphones since the mid 1990s and continues to use them for live performances.
 He has used wireless KSM9 and KSM8 models in recent years.
 Davis uses a variety of microphones in the studio including the Telefunken U47 and ELA M 251.